Derek Daly: Racing career

 After honing his skills in the Irish Formula Ford Championship, Daly had his first drive in the European Formula Two Championship in 1977.
 In 1978 and 1979, he competed in both Formula Two and Formula One, finishing third in the Formula Two championship in both seasons.
 From 1980 to 1982, he focussed on Formula One, his best year being 1980, when he scored two fourth-place finishes and finished 11th in the Drivers' Championship.
 His two most memorable moments in F1 both came in the Monaco Grand Prix.
 In 1980 he crashed spectacularly at the first corner after vaulting three other cars.
 In 1982 he suddenly found himself in contention for the win when the four cars ahead of him ran into problems with under two laps to go, but ended up on the sidelines himself when his gearbox seized moments later.

 In 1982, Daly began driving in the CART series and continued through 1989.
 He started 66 CART races, including each Indianapolis 500 from 1983 to 1989, except for 1986.
 He finished in the top ten a total of 21 times, including one podium finish, 3rd position, at Milwaukee in 1987.
-In September 1984 he was nearly killed in a horrible crash in the CART PPG Detroit News Grand Prix 200 at Michigan International Speedway.
+In September 1984 he was nearly killed in a crash in the CART PPG Detroit News Grand Prix 200 at Michigan International Speedway.
 The front end of his car was sheared off and he suffered multiple injuries including a crushed left ankle, double compound fracture to the left tibia and fibula, fractured left hip socket, severely fractured pelvis, several broken left side ribs, broken left hand, 3rd degree burns to the left arm, dislocated right foot and ankle, deep abrasions and soft tissue to right heel, and internal bleeding.

 Daly won the 12 Hours of Sebring in 1990 and 1991 driving a Nissan GTP ZX-Turbo.
 In 1990, he had the unusual distinction of driving both the first and second-placed cars.